Casita Travel Terms and Conditions

 Article 22, paragraph 6

-The District Court of Apeldoorn has jurisdiction to hear and decide on disputes relating to the formation, interpretation, performance or termination of agreements or the use of its website.
+The District Court of Apeldoorn has jurisdiction to hear and decide on disputes relating to the formation, interpretation, performance, or termination of agreements or the use of its website.

-Article 23 ANVR and responsible travel
+Article 23 ANVR and Responsible Travel

 Article 24 Privacy Policy and Cookie Policy

-Article 25 General and other conditions
+Article 25 General and Other Terms and Conditions

 Article 25, paragraph 1